 Please refer to English language skills information PDF here.

 Please note that both TOEFL IBT and IELTS tests are only valid for 2 years.
-You will need to provide a qualification valid until at least the Autumn of 2018.
-If this means you will be unable to submit a document by the deadline for applications please provide us with the date you expect to receive your results and this will cover it provisionally until early next year.
+You will need to provide a qualification valid until at least the first year of study on the programme.
+If this means you will be unable to submit a document by the deadline for applications please provide us with the date you expect to receive your results and this will cover it provisionally.